prasanna7401/Terraform_Best_Practice_Examples/README.md

     ```
     - Step-2: Run `terraform import <resource_type>.<resource_name> <resource_id>` (For example, aws_security_group.example sg-12345)
     - Step-3: After the configurations get imported into your state file, run `terraform show` or `terraform state show <resource_type>.<resource_name>`
-    - Step-4: Clean up the output-only attributes like `id`, `arn`, `timestamp`, etc. and add the code block the terraform configuration file.
+    - Step-4: Clean up the output-only attributes like `id`, `arn`, `timestamp`, etc., and add the code block to the terraform configuration file.

 > Other options: For bulk import of resources, you can use tools like `terraformer` & `terracognita`

 3. **Avoid Resource modification/deletion (useful for imported/critical resources)**:
-    - Option-1: Add a lifecycle block to your code:
+    - Option 1: Add a lifecycle block to your code:
         ```hcl
         lifecycle {
             ignore_changes = [cidr_block] # or any specific resource config
             prevent_destroy = true
         }
         ```
-    - Option-2: Manually remove the resource configuration from the state file.
+    - Option 2: Manually remove the resource configuration from the state file.
         ```sh
             terraform state rm aws_instance.example
         ```